-You can follow the steps below to guide you on the process:
+You can follow the steps below to guide you through the process:

 - On your computer, go to the Discord app and click on the Gear icon to open User Settings.

-- Now, scroll down and find the Log Out button from the side menu and click it.
+- Now, scroll down, find the Log Out button from the side menu, and click it.

 3. After logging out of your account, enter your credentials and log back into your account.

-Join another voice server afterwards to check if the problem is solved.
+Join another voice server afterward to check if the problem is solved.

 Fix 2: Run Discord As Administrator

 For you to communicate with other users on Discord, it uses UDP (User Diagram Protocols) to send data to other users on your voice server.
-The Discord app on your computer might not have the correct privileges to your system to access these protocols on your computer.
+The Discord app on your computer might not have the correct privileges to access these protocols on your computer.